 config/system/settings.php will be merged with

 DefaultConfiguration.php.
 The easiest way to see the final cache

 configuration is to use the TYPO3 backend module

 (with installed lowlevel system extension).

-Example for a configuration of redis cache backend on redis database number 42 instead of the default database backend with compression for the pages cache:
+Example for a configuration of a Redis cache backend on Redis database number 42 instead of the default database backend with compression for the pages cache:

 Most cache backends do not have an internal system to remove old cache entries that exceeded their lifetime.
 A cleanup must be triggered externally to find and remove those entries, otherwise caches could grow to arbitrary size.
 This could lead to a slow website performance, might sum up to significant hard disk or memory usage and could render the server system unusable.

 It is advised to always enable the scheduler and run the "Caching framework garbage collection" task to retain clean and small caches.
 This housekeeping could be done once a day when the system is otherwise mostly idle.